 You do not need a reservation for quick-service Downtown Disney restaurant locations.
 Look for signs with QR codes for Mobile Order for select quick-service locations.
-The following quick-service restaurants and food stands are open:
+The following quick-service restaurants and food stands are open except where noted:

 - Black Tap Craft Burgers & Shakes